FASTECH logo

 What Is a Hydrogen Internal Combustion Engine?

-Today, you’ll already find heavy-duty hydrogen ICE trucks plying the highways and delivering goods.
-These proof-of-concept vehicles are driving interest in H2ICE cars as a clean and efficient alternative to gasoline-powered vehicles.
+Today, you’ll already find heavy-duty hydrogen ICE trucks cruising the highways and delivering goods.
+These vehicles are driving broader interest in H2ICE as a clean and efficient alternative.

 3 Benefits of Hydrogen Internal Combustion Engines

-H2ICEs are catching on because they have plenty of promise.
-There are several notable benefits of switching from standard ICE vehicles to H2ICE-powered ones.
+H2ICEs are gaining traction because they hold considerable promise.
+There are several benefits of switching from standard ICE vehicles to H2ICE-powered ones.

 1. Lower Emissions (Decarbonization)

-Perhaps most importantly, H2ICEs emit far fewer emissions than the average ICE.
-Internal combustion engines spew several greenhouse gasses that contribute to climate change into the atmosphere, including:
+Perhaps most importantly, H2ICEs emit far fewer emissions than the standard ICE.
+Fossil fuel emissions include:

 • Carbon dioxide (CO2)